anastasiamozz/orientation-adaptive-hevc/README.md

 adaptive, perceptually-weighted H.265/HEVC coding pipeline for UAV (drone) video.
 The method:

-1. Chooses a coding orientation (rotate 90 deg or keep as-is) per clip based on the dominant direction of the motion field, using an **exact, lossless pixel-coordinate rotation** (not an interpolating warp) so the choice carries no resampling penalty of its own.
+1. Chooses a coding orientation per clip based on the dominant direction of the motion field, using an **exact, lossless pixel-coordinate rotation** (not an interpolating warp) so the choice carries no resampling penalty of its own.